-The Gene-ius Day Program was developed in 2006 by Dr. Ania Wieczorek at the University of Hawaii, at Manoa to provide science education to Hawaii's children.
-The Gene-ius Day Program offers field trips and Saturday science classes for elementary aged students.
+The GENE-ius Day Program was developed in 2006 by Dr. Ania Wieczorek at the University of Hawai‘i, at Mānoa to provide science education to Hawai‘i's children.
+The GENE-ius Day Program offers school day field trips for students in grades 4 to 5 and Saturday science classes for students in grades 1 to 8.

-Molecular Biology and Us
+Molecular biology and us

 Molecular biology is one of the fastest advancing fields in science today, and it touches on many disciplines.
 It is used in essentially all areas of biological science, including medicine, forensic science, and agriculture.
-Molecular biology significantly impacts not only basic biology, but other applications such as industrial biotechnology, environmental monitoring and conservation, agricultural security, and many other important fields.
+Molecular biology significantly impacts not only basic biology, but also other applications such as industrial biotechnology, environmental monitoring and conservation, agricultural security, and many other important fields.
 Applications of molecular biology are based on a firm understanding of DNA and it's importance to living organisms.
 To bridge the inevitable gap between scientists and the general public, we designed a program to engage young people in the basics of molecular biology and provide them with examples of how biotechnology techniques and knowledge of DNA have real world applications.

 The Biotechnology Outreach Program is founded and directed by Dr. Ania Wieczorek from the UH Mānoa - College of Tropical Agriculture and Human Resources.